NextronSystems/thunderstorm-collector/scripts/README.md

 A Batch script for Windows.

+Warning: The FOR loop used in the Batch script tends to [leak memory](https://stackoverflow.com/questions/6330519/memory-leak-in-batch-for-loop).
+We couldn't figure out a clever hack to avoid this behaviour and therefore recommend using the Go based Thunderstorm Collector on Windows systems.

 ### Requirements

 - curl (Download [here](https://curl.haxx.se/windows/))

 #### Note on Windows 10

 Windows 10 already includes a curl since build 17063, so all versions newer than version 1709 (Redstone 3) from October 2017 already meet the requirements

 #### Note on very old Windows versions